skramm/spaghetti/docs/spaghetti_manual.md

 SPAG_DECLARE_FSM_TYPE_ASIO( fsm_t, States, Events, std::string );
 ```
-The configuration step will go as follows (assuming the states are names st_Red, st_Green, st_Orange).
+The configuration step will go as follows.
 As you can guess, we have here timeouts of 5, 5, and 1 seconds:

 ```C++